tytydraco/yessleep/out/Clinical_Trial_87_Part_5.md

 **“I always leave a site behind with a Book.**

-**Everywhere we are, everywhere we go.**
+**Everywhere we are, everywhere We go.**

 **Over enough time, enough chances, enough experiments, enough trials, I find one more gamble with something, something of that place, a creature born of me.**

-**The odds are astronomical, beyond your comprehension, to be sure.
-Think of all that had to happen for us to have this coin toss.
+**The odds are astronomical, beyond your comprehension, to be sure.**

+**Think of all that had to happen for us to have this coin toss.
 All the events, the lives lost, all the little details that had to align?**

 **…But across infinity, I’m willing to take that gamble.
 My bet paid off.
 It’s always worth it.**